OCHA-DAP/hdx-python-scraper/documentation/main.md

           - "#population"

-The travel configurable scraper reads values from the “info” and “published” columns of the source. append_cols defines any columns where if the same admin appears again (in this case, the same country), then that data is appended to the existing. `keep_cols` defines any columns where if the same admin appears again, the existing value is kept rather than replaced.
+The travel configurable scraper reads values from the “info” and “published” columns of the source. `input_append` defines any columns where if the same admin appears again (in this case, the same country), then that data is appended to the existing. `input_keep` defines any columns where if the same admin appears again, the existing value is kept rather than replaced.